 The son of Horace C. and Carrie (Burhart) Gowdy, Henry Morgan Gowdy was born on August 24, 1889, in Columbus, Ohio.
 As a youngster Hank sold peanuts at Columbus's Neil Park and played football, basketball, and baseball at Hubbard Elementary School and North High School.
 After trying out with the Columbus Senators, he began his professional career in 1908 as a first baseman with Lancaster of the Ohio State League, remaining there for two seasons.
 In 1910 Gowdy enjoyed a breakout year with Dallas, leading the Texas League in doubles (44) and home runs (11) while batting .312 and stealing 29 bases.
 John McGraw signed him for the New York Giants and gave him a seven-game tryout that September.
 With 21-year-old Fred Merkle firmly entrenched as the Giants first baseman, McGraw advised Gowdy to take up catching if he hoped to remain in the major leagues.

-A lifetime .270 hitter who batted just .243 in 1914, Gowdy claimed that he should have hit .300 that year: "I hit just as hard during the season as I did during the Series, except that during the season they were going right at somebody while in the Series they were going safe."
-In Game One of the World Series he was three-for-three with a single, a double, and a triple, and he and first-baseman Butch Schmidt, the two slowest men on the team, executed a successful double steal.
-In Game Three at Fenway Park, which the Braves had borrowed from the Red Sox for the Series, Boston was down by two runs when Gowdy led off the 10th inning with a blast into the center-field bleachers.
+A lifetime .270 hitter who batted just .243 in 1914, Gowdy claimed that he should have hit .300 that year: "I hit just as hard during the season as I did during the Series, except that during the season they were going right at somebody while in the Series they were going safe."2 In Game One of the World Series he was 3-for-3 with a single, a double, and a triple, and he and first-baseman Butch Schmidt, the two slowest men on the team, executed a successful double steal.
+In Game Three at Fenway Park, which the Braves had borrowed from the Red Sox for the Series, Boston was down by two runs when Gowdy led off the tenth inning with a blast into the center-field bleachers.
 It was the only home run of the Series, and it ignited a rally that tied the score.
 In the 12th Gowdy got his third hit and second double of the game, a bullet to left field.
 Running for him, Les Mann scored the winning run on a wild throw.
-Gowdy had a .545 average for the Series, a Boston sweep.
+In the Game Four finale Gowdy went three-for-four, giving him a .545 average for the Series.

 Over the next couple years Hank Gowdy remained a Boston mainstay behind the plate, catching an average of 115 games per season.
 In 1917 he took the step that, despite his 1914 heroics, assured his lasting fame.
 The United States entered World War I in April, and on June 1 Gowdy became the first active major leaguer to enlist, joining the Ohio National Guard.
 (Eddie Grant had enlisted in April, but he had retired as a player.)
 The big catcher reported for duty six weeks later and was overseas by early 1918.
 Gowdy served with distinction in the famed Rainbow Division, so-named by General Pershing because it had the uncanny luck of being surrounded by rainbows during the heavy combat it faced.
 Arriving in the Lorraine region of France in March, Gowdy endured trench warfare in its most brutal sense as the Germans made their fierce last effort to overrun the Allies on the Western Front.
 He carried the colors for the Fighting 42nd and returned to the United States a genuine hero, as popular in Boston as the mayor himself.

 In June 1923, with Stallings long gone, the Braves once again mired in mediocrity, and Gowdy off to a miserable .125 start, McGraw brought the veteran catcher back to the Giants in a four-player deal.
 Though he never played more than part-time, Hank posted the best offensive statistics of his career in his two-year stint in New York, batting consistently in the .320s and establishing a career high with four home runs in 1924.
 He also played in two more World Series.
-In the 12th inning of Game Seven of the 1924 fall classic at Griffith Stadium, Gowdy literally stepped into the spotlight againthis time as a goat.
+In the 12th inning of Game Seven of the 1924 fall classic at Griffith Stadium, Gowdy literally stepped into the spotlight again - this time as a goat.
 With one out and no one on, Washington's Muddy Ruel popped up what looked like an easy foul.
 Gowdy tore off his mask, tossed it to the ground, and promptly stepped in it.
-"It held me like a bear trap," Gowdy later recalled.
-He staggered around and couldn't reach the ball, which dropped to the ground.
+"I thought my foot was being held in a bear trap," Gowdy later recalled.5 He staggered around and couldn't reach the ball, which dropped to the ground.
 Given new life, Ruel doubled and later became Washington's winning run when Earl McNeely hit a hopper over Freddy Lindstrom's shoulder at third.
 Sportswriters, calculating the winning team's share, called Gowdy's misfortune "a $50,000 muff."

 Partway through the 1925 season the Giants released Gowdy even though he was batting .325.
 He spent the next three seasons in the high minor leagues before returning to Boston as a coach in 1929-30.
 Gowdy celebrated his 40th birthday in 1929 but still managed to hit .438 in 16 at-bats for the Braves that season.
 He went on to coach for the Giants and the Cincinnati Reds during the 1930s, then joined the army as a major in World War II, becoming the chief athletic officer at Fort Benning, Georgia, where the baseball diamond is now called Hank Gowdy Field.
 Gowdy died at age 76 on August 1, 1966, in his hometown of Columbus.
 Though married for many years, he and his wife left no children.